SunStarSys/www/content/essays/devops.md

 Constraint management is key to the process.
 By first identifying any and all bottlenecks in the system, you can refocus your efforts on optimizing those resources to perform to maximum effect.
-Optimizations beyond those areas are almost always not worth the bother &dash; the workflow will still be constrained by those resources.
+Optimizations beyond those areas are almost always not worth the bother &mdash; the workflow will still be constrained by those resources.

 ### Trunk Based Development